 A neutered male cat is unlikely to wander, spray, or get into fights, and neutered cats don’t hunt or climb as much.
 They are also less likely to show aggression toward humans and other pets in the household, or strangers who visit.
 They may seem lazy because they stick closer to home, but they won’t necessarily become inactive.

 Neutered male cats will only gain weight if their wandering and fighting behaviours aren’t replaced with other forms of exercise.
 A fixed cat that has plenty of playtime with his human companions and the right diet will not gain weight.
-After they have been neutered, cats should be fed approximately 30% less food per day.
+After they have been neutered, cats should be fed approximately 20% to 30% fewer calories per day unless they stay very active.

 Myth: Neutering a Cat Will Make Him Feel Less Masculine.

-Fact: While many people are concerned that neutering a cat will harm his self-esteem by making him feel less like a male, cats don’t have a sense of gender identity the way people do.
-Therefore, they’re not inclined to value one type of sexual identity over another and be psychologically damaged by its loss.
+Fact: While many people are concerned that neutering a cat will harm his self-esteem by making him feel less like a male, cats don’t have a sense of gender or sexual identity the way people do.
+Because they don’t value one type of sexual identity over another, they are not psychologically damaged by a change that affects their sexual behavior.

 Myth: Cats Try to Steal Babies’ Breath.